samsquire/ideas2/README.md

 Imagine you have a very long lever, you can cause action at a distance.
 Deep Lever means to use a data structure to drive out behaviour far from where the data structure is defined and to combine this with testing in the field.
 Examples:

- * every time a employee name exists on your website, show an accurate phone number and contact form
+ * You're an operating system company and you have a desktop application or an office application.
+Every dialogue, menu should be catalogued in a CMS for those things.

+ * every time a employee name exists on your website, show an accurate phone number and contact form.
 You have some information, such as a username, a ID number or reference.
 Or a feature whereby people can trigger an edit somewhere in your application.
 Wherever this piece of information is displayed, you want to enforce that certain interaction is possible with this information.
 Or whenever you show a phone number, you want to show a way of chatting too.

 https://github.com/samsquire/ideas#53-web-state-machines-for-testing